DexterInd/GoPiGo3/docs/source/quickstart.rst

    sudo curl -kL dexterindustries.com/update_gopigo3 | bash

 Also, in order to be able to use the :py:meth:`easygopigo3.EasyGoPiGo3.init_distance_sensor` method and the :py:class:`easygopigo3.DistanceSensor` class, the `DI-Sensors`_ package is required.
-You can get it installed/updated by typing the following command:
+You can install it or update it with the following command in the terminal:

 .. code-block:: bash